By Vincent Schou

 aristocratic clan of lost grandeur, on banana farms…

 Long.
-A film about second chance, in life.
+A film about a second chance, in life.

 Shown in a classic boy meets girl setting–with a twist, Vincent